Laplace Symbols and Invariant Distributions

 \section{Introduction}

-Over the last two decades, the so-called symbol of a stochastic process has proven to be a useful tool in order to derive fine and global properties of the corresponding stochastic process (cf. \cite{walterhabil}, \cite{schilling98hdd}, \cite{alexgeneralsymbol} and Chapter 5 of \cite{ReneLM13}).
+Over the last two decades, the so-called symbol of a stochastic process has proven to be a useful tool in order to derive local and global properties of the corresponding stochastic process (cf. \cite{walterhabil}, \cite{schilling98hdd}, \cite{alexgeneralsymbol} and Chapter 5 of \cite{ReneLM13}).
 Following ideas of Jacob \cite{Jaco1998} and Schilling \cite{schilling98pos}, Schnurr has generalized this concept to homogeneous diffusions with jumps in the sense of Jacod and Shiryaev \cite{jacodshir}.
 In its most general form the symbol of an $\RR^d$-valued homogeneous diffusion with jumps $(X_t)_{t\geq 0}$ looks as follows.
 For $x,\xi\in\bbr^d$

 where $X^\sigma$ is the process $X$ stopped at time $\sigma$, the first exit time of a compact neighborhood of $x$, and $x'$ denotes the transpose of the vector $x$.
-The stopping time $\sigma$ is vital in order to derive the results on path properties for the most general classes of processes.
-Under mild regularity conditions the limit in \eqref{eq:symbol} is always a continuous negative definite function in the sense of Schoenberg (cf. the monograph by Berg and Forst \cite{bergforst}).
-This means in particular that for each fixed $x$ we obtain a L\'evy-Khintchine exponent (cf. \eqref{lkf} below).
+Under mild regularity conditions the limit in \eqref{eq:symbol} is always a continuous negative definite function in the sense of Schoenberg (cf. \cite{bergforst}), which means that for each fixed $x$ we obtain a L\'evy-Khintchine exponent